 In CENTRAL INDIA, under the Mahratta government, leases were granted for long periods, some extending to even seventy years, which, says Malcolm, "gave the renter an interest in the improvement of the country beyond what he can have under a short lease.
 The respect for some renters has been so great, that large districts have been, throughout the most troubled periods, rented to their families."
-It was the usage of the just Princess of Indore, Ahalya Bye, to grant long leases; now in progress have a direct tendency to bring and many districts, "to this system owe their prosperity."
-In confirmation of its value, it may be remarked that, in the regions thus situated, the inhabitants were exempted from famine, except, as in 1803-'4, when the desolating incursions of myriads of armed horsemen trod down all cultivation, and prevented the tillage of the soil.
+It was the usage of the just Princess of Indore, Ahalya Bye, to grant long leases; and many districts, "to this system owe their prosperity."
+In confirmation of its value, it may be remarked that, in the regions thus situated, the inhabitants were exempted from famine, except, as in 1803-'4, when the desolating incursions of myriads of armed horsemen trod down all cultivation, and prevented the tillage of the